jiachenyee/IDAssignment2/README.md

   - Location:
       - Sign In and Sign Up Page
   - Purpose:
-      - hi
+      - To allow users to switch between the sign in and sign up forms.
   - Description
+      - If the users are on the sign in page and realised that they do not have an account, they can simply click on the link, "Don't have an account yet?
+Sign Up!" and they will be redirected to the sign up page instead of going back to the home page and selecting the sign up button.
-      - Clicking on the link in the sign in page will bring users to the sign up page and vice versa
+      - However, when users are in the sign up page and wish to sign in to their existing account, simply click on the link, "Already have an account?
+Sign In!" and a redirection to the sign in page will occur.
+The users need not return to the home page and click the sign in button, saving time during the process.
   - {display}

 - Data Validation
   - Location:
       - Sign Up Page, Address Form Page, Card Form Page, Payment Page
   - Purpose:
-      - hi
+      - To ensure the accuracy and quality of the data and to reduce the server side workload.
   - Description
-      - hi
+      - During the sign up process, the website requires crucial information from the user.
+      - For all complusory fields, proper validations such as format check and length check is conducted.
+      - Format check: the user's input for certain fields should include specific characters ('@' and '.' for emails, '/' for card expiry date, more) and the user's input for the password field should match the input for confirm passowrd field.
+      - Length check: the user's input should contain certain number of characters (>8 chr for username field, =16 digits for card number, more).
+      - Should the input not match the validation requirements, an error message will appear, informing users about the corresponding requirements (e.g. Passowrds do not match).
+      - The textfield is autovalidated as the user types.
   - {display}

-- Add card
+- Mock-up credit card
   - Location:
-      - hi
+      - Card Form, Payment Page
   - Purpose:
-      - hi
+      - To allow better visualize of their card credentials and to create a real feel of their card.
   - Description
-      - hi
+      - The details of the card such as the owner's name, expiry date as well as the card number are collected upon submission of the payment form when they sign up or makes payment.
   - {display}